Photography Portfolio Preparation

 Taught in our high-spec studios, you will receive expert guidance as you develop work you can use to apply for further study.
 By the end of the course you will have a photography portfolio reflecting your personal manifesto.
 LCC has an international reputation in photography education - theory and practice...

-Taught by: Anders Birger, Estelle Vincent, Tutor to be confirmed.
+Taught by: A respected industry expert, Anders Birger, Estelle Vincent.

 Taught in our high-spec studios, you will receive expert guidance as you develop work you can use to apply for further study.
 By the end of the course you will have a photography portfolio reflecting your personal manifesto.